Facebook cut off developer access to user data to squash potential rivals

 When Facebook enacted the changes in 2015, executives told journalists the company had conducted research on user sentiment about Facebook apps and decided on policies that would help build confidence in data privacy, according to a report by tech publication TechCrunch.

-(Reporting by Katie Paul and Mark Hosenball; Edited by Greg Mitchell and Kenneth Maxwell)
+(Reporting by Katie Paul and Mark Hosenball; edited by Greg Mitchell and Kenneth Maxwell.)